peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ### Linked List in Python

 A linked list is a linear data structure consisting of nodes where each node contains a data element and a reference (link) to the next node in the sequence.
 Linked lists can be singly linked (each node points to the next node) or doubly linked (each node points to both the next and previous nodes).
 Linked lists are commonly used to implement dynamic data structures like stacks, queues, and associative arrays.
-Here's a detailed overview of linked lists in Python with extensive examples:
+Here has a detailed overview of linked lists in Python with extensive examples:

 #### Node Implementation: